 Discovery of Cells

-Cells are called the structural, functional, and biological units of all known living organisms, or, in other words, cells are known as the units of life.
+Cells are defined as the structural, functional, and biological units of all known living organisms, or, in other words, cells are known as the units of life.
 Prokaryotic cells a simple cells, and each of them is a separate compartment that is capable of performing an array of functions like metabolism, growth, and even reproduction.
-Prokaryotes can live in isolation or combine to make a population of one-celled organisms, while eukaryotes, may specialise in populations that work together to form complex structures such as tissues, organs, and systems.
+Discovery of Cells is a topic of the chapter Cells: The Unit of Life in biology.

 Who Discovered Cells?

-R. Hooke is credited for the discovery of cells in 1665, being an English scientist.
+Robert Hooke is credited for the discovery of cells in 1665, being an English scientist.
 Taking a piece of cork and placing it under a very simple microscope that was developed in 1661, Hooke classified the microstructures in it as ‘cells’ since they resembled small monastic living spaces in English, being small rooms for monks.
-This first look into the details made way for further studies to be completed to create cell theory and even the field of modern cellular biology.
+This introduction of cell made way for further studies to be completed to create cell theory and even the field of modern cellular biology.

 Robert Hooke and the First Observation of Cells (1665)